-On March 12, the school system was hit by a ransomware attack that led to shutting down the entire school system.
+On March 12, the school system was hit by a ransomware attack that shut down the entire school system.
 Because this cyberattack shut down the operations across the district, classroom learning for thousands of students was abandoned.
-It also led to cancellation of both in-person and remote instruction for one week.
+It also led to the cancellation of in-person and remote instruction for one week.

 On March 15, Kriner Cash from Buffalo Schools stated that the school was actively working with federal, state, and local law enforcement, and cybersecurity experts to investigate the cyberattack.
 However, it was not clear whether personal data was stolen or not.
 On March 22, Buffalo schools resumed their operations.